GuidanceMantras/GuidanceMantras/README.md

 - Read Bhagavad gita, which teaches about process
 - Learn to Adapt, ignore, listen, control youself, compromise,
 - Have a mentor in life and for your kids always
-- No body knows everything in life, so people learn as they grow!
+- No body knows everything in life, so people learn as they grow
+- Do not try to experiece/have everything in life, it is better not to experience/have some things in life
 - Do not be bother/worried about news, basically stop watching news until you are 25 years old

 ### Family